opendr-eu/opendr/projects/simulation/SMPL+D_body_models/README.md

 ### Download the raw SMPL+D models only (≈12.5Gb)

 SMPL, which is a parametric statistical body shape model.
 SMPL+D is an extension of SMPL, which is able to encode shape deformations from clothes and hair as vertex displacements.
-For each human model in our dataset, we provide its:
+For each human model in our dataset, we provide its corresponding:

 - Gender
 - Shape Parameters (betas)